-This experiment certainly isn’t a new one…in fact, you might have already done this with your kids!
+In fact, you might have already done this science activity with your kids!
 It is a great sensory experience for little kids and a way to talk about matter (liquids, solids, and gases) with older kids!

 1. Mix 1 cup of cornstarch and 1/2 cup of water.
 It should be the consistency of syrup.
 Add food coloring if you choose.
 I opted to leave this out to make the clean-up a little easier (and preserve the boys’ clothing).